cachethq/Docker/README.md

 `cachethq/docker` is available as a [Docker Hub Trusted Build](https://hub.docker.com/r/cachethq/docker/).

 For a full list of Cachet versions released as Docker images  please see the [list of Docker hub tags](https://hub.docker.com/r/cachethq/docker/tags/).

-The master branch and `cachethq/docker:latest` Docker automated build are a work in progress / development version of the upstream [Cachet](https://github.com/CachetHQ/Cachet) project.
-Use of `master` or `:latest` in a production environment is not recommended as it may change at any time.

 Please use a [tagged Cachet Docker image release](https://github.com/CachetHQ/Docker/releases) or one of the tagged builds from https://hub.docker.com/r/cachethq/docker/tags/ with `docker pull cachethq/docker:2.3.10`.